AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/managing-people-in-smart-lists/find-and-merge-duplicate-people.md

 ---
 # Find and Merge Duplicate People {#find-and-merge-duplicate-people}

-Marketo automatically de-duplicates when new people enter the system.
-However, your CRM may have initially sent duplicates to Marketo.
+Marketo Engage automatically de-duplicates when new people enter the system.
+However, your CRM may have initially sent over duplicates.
 Here's how to merge them.

 >[!CAUTION]
 >